liferay/liferay-docs/deployment/articles/03-installing-a-search-engine/01-intro.markdown

 ## Choosing a Search Engine

 Elasticsearch and Solr are both supported, but there are limitations to Liferay's Solr integration.
-To use any of the following features, you must choose Elasticsearch.
+To make use of some features, you must choose Elasticsearch.

 ### End User Feature Limitations of Liferay's Solr Integration